hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 #### Note on parallelisation
 The HydPyOpenDABBModelWrapper may parallelize and hence run faster by distributing simulation runs onto multiple running HydPy Servers (see option 'serverInstances').
-This however depends strongly on the chosen stochastic model, which in turn determines the call order to the underlying model.
+This however depends strongly on the chosen algorithm, which in turn determines the call order to the underlying model.
 Especially for ensemble based algorithms (e.g. Ensemble Kalman Filter) this might result in a tremendous speed up.
 Advised number of server instances is the number of simulated ensemble members (note that e.g. in case of ENKF this is the configured number plus one extra 'mean' member), which is equal to the number of model-instances created by OpenDA, or whole divisors of that number.